abeyonalaja/waste-tracking-service/docs/use-cases.md

 * rejection and part rejection *after* the waste has entered the site
 * regulatory payments
 * service charge payments
 * undocumented waste arriving at the receiving site

+<br/>Page last updated on 20 May 2025.